Basics: How WordPress handles blog posts and archives

 1. Your front page is an index of your Posts

-- The index on your home is generated by WordPress.
-It doesn't exist as a Post or Page you can open for editing.
+- This means that your Posts page is generated by WordPress on your home page.
+It doesn't exist as any post or page you can open for editing.

 - The index is a list of your most recent Posts in reverse chronological order, either excerpted or in full form, with links to the individual posts.